-Many have unfortunately heard of a foreclosure, however, many aren't sure of the exact process.
+Many have unfortunately heard of foreclosure, however, many aren't sure of the exact process.
 Before we advise you on how to avoid it, it's still best to know exactly what it is:

-Foreclosure is a legal process that lenders trigger to gain title to a home that was used as collateral for the mortgage loan that is now in default.
+Foreclosure is a legal process that lenders trigger to gain title to a home that was used as collateral for a mortgage loan that is now in default.
 It terminates all the homeowner's rights covered by a mortgage and makes the lender the absolute owner.

-The lender may also file a Lis Pendes, which is a notice that begins the process.
+The lender may also file a Lis Pendens, which is a notice that begins the process.
 If this is filed, the homeowner is required to appear in court to answer the charges.
 The homeowner may ask for an extension, which may or may not be granted.
-If there no extension granted the last phase of the foreclosure process starts: the Auction phase.
+If there is no extension granted the last phase of the foreclosure process starts: the Auction phase.